 Lower tier plans shall undertake SFRA (Strategic Flood Risk Assessment) in compliance with the Flood Risk Management Guidelines.
-FL 10 SFRA/FRA and Climate Change shall be consulted with to this effect.
-FL 11 FRA and Environmental Impact Assessment (EIA)
+FL 10 SFRA/FRA and Climate Change

-FER IN STRAYFIX and climate change SFRAs and site-specific FRAs shall provide information on the implications of climate change with regard to flood risk in relevant locations.
-The 2009 OPW Draft Guidance on Assessment of Potential Future Scenarios for Flood Risk Management (or any superseding document)
+SFRAs and site-specific FRAs shall provide information on the implications of climate change with regard to flood risk in relevant locations.
+The 2009 OPW Draft Guidance on Assessment of Potential Future Scenarios for Flood Risk Management (or any superseding document) shall be consulted with to this effect.